Welcome to the HPOZ Page of the OHR Website!

 Have questions about the ICOs?
 Visit our FAQs page for answers.

-The City of Los Angeles Department of City Planning is currently working on the creation of seven new HPOZs.
-The 27th and 28th Streets HPOZ is currently moving through the adoption process.
-Six other proposed HPOZs are now underway for communities that were included in Interim Control Ordinances which took effect in March 2015.
+The City of Los Angeles Department of City Planning is currently working on the creation of six new HPOZs.
+Proposed HPOZs are now underway for communities that were included in Interim Control Ordinances which took effect in March 2015.